Ishh-glitch/airline-reservation/README.md

     public static void register()
     {
         System.out.println("--------------------------------------------------------------------------");
-       System.out.println("To register please enter in a username:");
+       System.out.println("To register please enter in a username:");//prompts user to enter in a username

      String username;
      username = userinput.next();
-     System.out.println("Please enter a password:");
+     System.out.println("Please enter a password:");//prompts user to enter in a password String password;
-     String password;
      password = userinput.next();
-    System.out.println("Thank you if you now want to make a reservation please type 1 if not type 2:");
+    System.out.println("Thank you if you now want to make a reservation please type 1 if not type 2:");// System asks user if they want to make a reservation int user;
-     int user;
      user = userinput.nextInt();
      if (user ==1)